-(1) describe how the CoC determined which risk factors the CoC uses to identify persons becoming homeless for the first time;

-(2) describe the CoC's strategy to address individuals and families at risk of becoming homeless; and

-(3) provide the name of the organization or position title that is responsible for overseeing the CoC's strategy to reduce the number of individuals and families experiencing homelessness for the first time. (limit 2,000 characters)
+- (1) describe how the CoC determined which risk factors the CoC uses to identify persons becoming homeless for the first time; - (2) describe the CoC's strategy to address individuals and families at risk of becoming homeless; and - (3) provide the name of the organization or position title that is responsible for overseeing the CoC's strategy to reduce the number of individuals and families experiencing homelessness for the first time. (limit 2,000 characters)

 Metric 5.1 of the 2018 HDX Competition report shows 5,556 first time homeless persons.
 This is a decrease of nearly 500 persons (494) compared with the prior period.
-Strategies like CES triage and tracking, creation of recuperative health care beds, in-custody PITC survey, and targeted youth outreach deter persons at risk of homelessness.
-In prior years, the Opening Doors group (ODG) marshaled efforts to count, track and provide more frequent efforts focused on veterans.
-These effort spawned use of a by-names-list that helped identify those falling into homelessness for the first time.
-A CoC- developed local Systems-framework tool and reporting platform mines data on both regionwide and project level entry, exit, outcomes and transition between system components.
-Analysis of reports from this tool help identify key points of entry, successful interventions, and patterns of system weaknesses which allows the CoC to plan for system improvement.
-A Board appointed Planning Committee and consulting firm are directly responsible for development and oversight of strategies to end general homelessness.
-The Regional Task Force as the operational body and Collaborative Applicant is responsible for ensuring effective implementation of and strategies adopted by the Board.
-The veteran's consortium and a Youth Consortium Task force contribute to the ongoing planning and assessment for those subpopulations.
+Strategies like CES triage and tracking, creation of recuperative health care beds, an in-custody PITC survey, and targeted youth outreach help deter persons at risk from homelessness.
+In prior years, the Opening Doors group marshaled efforts to count, track and provide more frequent efforts focused on veterans.
+These efforts spawned use of a by-name-list that helps identify those falling into homelessness for the first time.
+2-1-1 helps divert callers to alternate/prevention and tangible needs services; and has a Courage to Call line for veterans.
+A CoC- developed local Systems-framework tool and reporting platform mines data on both region-wide and project level for entry, exit, outcomes and transition between system components.
+Analysis of reports from this tool have been used to help identify key points of entry, successful interventions, and patterns of system weaknesses which allows the CoC to plan for system improvement.
+A Board appointed Planning Committee and consulting firm are directly responsible for development and strategic plan to end general homelessness.
+The Regional Task Force as the CoC operating body and Collaborative Applicant is responsible for ensuring effective implementation of and strategies adopted by the Board.
+The Veteran's Consortium and a Youth Task force contribute to the ongoing planning and assessment for those subpopulations.